Politics of Australia: Cabinet

 The Cabinet of Australia is the council of senior ministers, responsible to the Parliament.
 The ministers are appointed by the governor-general, on the advice of the prime minister, who serve at the former's pleasure.
 Cabinet meetings are strictly private and occur once a week where vital issues are discussed and policy formulated.
 Outside the cabinet there is an outer ministry and also a number of junior ministers, called assistant ministers (formally parliamentary secretaries), responsible for a specific policy area and reporting directly to a senior Cabinet minister.

 The Constitution of Australia does not explicitly mention Cabinet; it existing solely by convention, with its decisions not in and of themselves having legal force.
 However, it serves as the practical expression of the Federal Executive Council, which is Australia's highest formal executive governmental body.
 In practice, the Federal Executive Council meets solely to endorse and give legal force to decisions already made by the Cabinet.
 All members of the Cabinet are members of the Executive Council.
-While the governor-general is nominal presiding officer, they almost never attends Executive Council meetings.
+While the governor-general is nominal presiding officer, they almost never attend Executive Council meetings.
 A senior member of the Cabinet holds the office of vice-president of the Executive Council and acts as presiding officer of the Executive Council in the absence of the governor-general.

 Until 1956 all members of the ministry were members of the Cabinet.
 The growth of the ministry in the 1940s and 1950s made this increasingly impractical, and in 1956 Robert Menzies created a two-tier ministry, with only senior ministers holding Cabinet rank, also known within parliament as the front bench.
 This practice has been continued by all governments except the Whitlam government.